martinhw1/site/content/authors/admin/_index.md

 ## About Me

 Hi!
-I'm a senior at Carnegie Mellon University, pursuing a degree in Electrical and Computer Engineering with a minor in Machine Learning.
+I'm a senior at Carnegie Mellon University, pursuing a B.S. in Electrical and Computer Engineering with a minor in Machine Learning.

-My interest lie at the intersection of cutting-edge technologies, namely Deep Learning, Distributed Systems, and Computer Vision, fascinated by their potential to solve complex problems across various domains
+My interest lie at the intersection of cutting-edge technologies, namely Deep Learning, Distributed Systems, and Computer Vision, fascinated by their potential to solve complex problems across various domains.

-Resilience defines my character, along with my passion for technology and a strong analytical mindset.
-These traits drive me to tackle challenging projects and adapt to technological changes.
+Resilience defines my character, along with my passion for technology and a strong detail-oriented mindset.
+These traits drive me to tackle challenging projects and enjoy the process.
 I constantly seek opportunities to expand my knowledge and skills, aiming to make a meaningful impact in technology and inspire innovation in others.